 If you own an oil or gas lease, chances are there may be multiple wells on the property.
-If this is true, each well is considered to be a different piece of property and you will, therefore, have a separate mineral rights taxes for each one.
+Each well is considered to be a different piece of property and you will, therefore, have separate mineral rights taxes for each one.

 If you have further questions related to the topic, feel free to reach out to us here.

 Is mineral property tax an eligible deduction on Federal Tax returns?
 If so where is it reported?
 I am using schedule E and the only tax line (16) is for the taxes taken out by the payers of the royalties.
 Should it be included here or does it go elsewhere.
 (I am not itemizing deductions this year)